Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Star formation and outflow rate

 Figure~\ref{fig:sfr-outflow-time-evol} (left-hand panels) shows the time evolution of the star formation rate for all models.
 From top to bottom we increase the halo mass.
 For the early starburst phase we only find strong differences in the star formation rate between the grey and spectral CR models for the $M=10^{10}\,\Msol$ halo.
 The low-mass systems are less strongly dominated by gravitational collapse, so that details in the injection rate, the location and the cooling can alter the temporal evolution.
 Until a time of $t\sim0.5\,\Gyr$, the spectral model behaves more similar to the ``$M10^{10}\text{-}\mathrm{grey}4\times10^{28}\text{-}\Lambda_\mathrm{A}$'' run, whereas afterwards it mimics a decline that is comparable in shape to the ``$M10^{10}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}$'' setup, however, with an offset in amplitude so that it produces the largest star formation rate over the simulated time.
 At late times we also note higher rates for the grey run that includes Alfv\'{e}n cooling ``$M10^{10}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}$'' compared to ``$M10^{10}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}=0$'', which stems from the more efficient CR cooling and the resulting weaker CR support against gravitational collapse.
-For the $M=10^{11}\,\Msol$ halos, the differences in the starburst phase are significantly smaller.
-The grey models ``$M10^{11}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}$'' and ``$M10^{11}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}=0$'' have the largest star formation rates at the peak.
-The evolution of both spectral models ``$M10^{11}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'' and ``$M10^{11}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}=0$'' initially follows ``$M10^{11}\text{-}\mathrm{grey}4\times10^{28}\text{-}\Lambda_\mathrm{A}$''.
-Later, the star formation rates in the spectral models do not decline as strongly in comparison to the grey counterparts.
+For the $M=10^{11}\,\Msol$ halos, the differences in the starburst phase are negligible.
+At a later stage, the star formation rates in the spectral models do not decline as strongly in comparison to the grey counterparts.
 Towards the end of the simulation the missing Alfv\'{e}n cooling (dashed lines) again suppresses star formation in comparison to the counterpart runs that include $\Lambda_\mathrm{A}$.
 For the two largest halo masses, the impact of the gravitationally driven collapse of the halo gas overlies the weaker dynamical differences between the different CR models.
 Hence, the temporal evolution of the star formation rate does not indicate strong systematic differences.
 The systematic reduction of the star formation rate due to missing Alfv\'{e}n cooling as observed in the smaller mass haloes is subdominant in the temporal scatter of the largest halo.
+At late times the star formation rate in the grey run with $D=10^{29}\,\diffunit$ declines noticeably faster than in all other runs.